 (2) Media stream is processed by the clients themselves.

-This model will reduce the work-load of the server since all media streams are bypass server, so it is unnecessary for the server to support several audio codecs.
+This model will reduce the work-load of the server since all media streams are bypass server, so it is unnecessary for the server to support several media codecs.

-But in some service scenarios, MSS need play audio to the SIP phones.
-For example, in auto-attendant or calling card services, MSS need prompt audio announcement and collect user input information.
-Obviously, MSS is required to support audio codecs in these scenarios.
+But in some service scenarios, miniSIPServer need play audio to the SIP phones.
+For example, in auto-attendant or calling card services, miniSIPServer need prompt audio announcement and collect user input information.
+Obviously, miniSIPServer is required to support audio codecs in these scenarios.

 That’s right.
-If MSS need process audio stream, it can support three kinds of audio codecs: G711a (PCMA), G711u (PCMU) and GSM.
+If miniSIPServer need process audio stream, it can support two audio codecs: G711a (PCMA) and G711u (PCMU).

 By the way, after playing audio stream, the final media stream will be processed still in end-to-end model.
-Please refer to following media model of MSS for these scenarios:
+Please refer to following media model of miniSIPServer for these scenarios: